RenolY2/classic-server/README.md

 # classic-server
 A very basic Minecraft Classic server.
-It only supports 256x64x256 worlds and has only a flat genrator.
+It only supports 256x64x256 worlds and has only a flat generator.
+**Requires Python 3.4 and higher to run!**

 Usage
 -----